johnnovak/gridmonger/sphinx-docs/source/getting-started.rst

 To install Gridmonger on Windows, download either the Windows installer (for standard installations) or the ZIP file (for portable installations) from the `Downloads <https://gridmonger.johnnovak.net/#Downloads>`_ page.
-Then run the installer, or simply unpack the contents of the ZIP file somewhere.
-First-time users are encouraged to use the installer and accept the default install options.
+Then run the installer or simply unpack the ZIP file's contents somewhere.
+First-time users are encouraged to use the installer and accept the default options.

 The 64-bit version is strongly recommended as it's more performant and more thoroughly tested; only use the 32-bit version if you're still running a